Applies to: Advanced Threat Analytics version 1.8

 You can view suspicious activities of this type in the ATA Dashboard.
 In the following example, ATA is letting you know that there is a broken trust relationship between a computer in your network and the domain.

 If you select the option to perform a full migration, it may take a very long time, depending on the database size.
-When you are selecting your migration options, the estimated time is displayed - please make note of this before you decide which option to select.
+When you are selecting your migration options, the estimated time is displayed - make note of this before you decide which option to select.

 For more information about how ATA fits into your network: ATA architecture